Skip to main content

 The advertised rate is a trap.
 That 8.9-cent rate on Frontier’s website?
 It’s calculated at exactly 1,000 kWh.
 Use 800 kWh and your effective rate jumps.
 Use 1,500 kWh and it drops.
 The same game applies to Gexa.

-Corporate Backing: NextEra (Gexa’s parent) is worth $150 billion and actually generates renewable power.
+Corporate Backing: NextEra (Gexa’s parent) is worth $150 billion and generates renewable power.
 Centrica (Frontier’s parent) is a $10 billion British utility.
 Both are stable—Gexa just has a bigger safety net.

 Green Energy: Gexa’s green plans come from a company that builds wind farms.
 Frontier’s green options are RECs they bought—same electrons, different paperwork.